 The Book Shows the Way to End Church and State Conflict

-Since all political conflict is fundamentally about rights, the book takes the reader though a unique but brief introduction to natural rights, revealing the basics of human rights.
+Since all political conflict is fundamentally about rights, the book takes the reader though a unique introduction to natural rights, revealing the inalienable basis of human rights found in nature without an appeal to divine endowment.
 Then it uses that perspective to lay out church and state issues in a way that clarifies them as no other approach can do.

 Most of the book will eventually be published here as I work through the issues.
 There will be detours and sidebars, but until the book comes off the press that’s where I’m headed.
 Meanwhile, if you are particularly interested in this topic, David Barton has written an excellent twenty page book, Separation of Church and State, What the Founders Meant.
 It includes over four pages of endnotes and bibliography so it is well documented.
 You can buy that book here.